CGM Proves a Vital Tool in Healthy Pregnancy

 Pregnant women with type 1 diabetes are considered a high-risk group because of the demands on the body of both gestation and type 1.
 The conventional treatment has mostly included a closer system of monitoring before, during and after pregnancy.
 Among the recommendations: stepped-up visits to one’s endocrinologist for pre-pregnancy consultations, sustained maintenance of recommended BGLs for pregnancy (A1C less than 7), eye doctor visits and healthier eating and a regiment of prenatal vitamins.

 The hope is that now, with the results of the study, physicians around the globe will call for the use of CGM systems during pregnancy as well.

-Historically, one in two babies born to mothers with Type 1 diabetes have complications related to high blood sugar.
+Historically, one in two babies born to mothers with type 1 diabetes have complications related to high blood sugar.
 Some complications are more threatening than others.
-While diabetes care, treatment, and technology has improved markedly over the last generation, the statistics around post-birth complications have not.
+While diabetes care, treatment and technology have improved markedly over the last generation, the statistics around post-birth complications have not.
 Until, perhaps, now.

 “Women need to manage blood glucose levels very tightly in order to avoid pregnancy complications for their babies, but that can be very difficult to do,” Dr. Denice Feig, co-principal investigator of the study, said in a press release.
 “We have shown here, for the first time, that using continuous glucose monitoring leads to improved blood glucose control during pregnancy and a reduction in neonatal health complications.”